First, an excellent user video on migrating to Thunderbolt or USB 3.0 Drives:

 There are some general considerations for running Windows Boot Camp from an external drive:

 1. The Windows operating system must support EFI booting.

-Windows 7 is not compatible, but Windows 8 and higher support EFI booting.
+Windows 7 is not compatible, but Windows 8 and higher (including Windows 10 and Windows 11) support EFI booting.

 2. The external drive’s logical sector size must match the source drive’s logical sector size in order for Windows to restore correctly to the external drive.